bertspaan/tutorial-historical-addresses/README.md

 # Tutorial: Historical Addresses & NYC Space/Time Directory

-THis is a tutorial made for the second meetup of [NYC Space/Time Directory](http://spacetime.nypl.org)'s [meetup series](https://www.meetup.com/historical-data-and-maps-at-nypl/): [NYC Maps, Buildings, and Addresses: Using and combining historic data](https://www.meetup.com/historical-data-and-maps-at-nypl/events/236221289/) on February 1st, 2017.
+This is a tutorial made for the second meetup of [NYC Space/Time Directory](http://spacetime.nypl.org)'s [meetup series](https://www.meetup.com/historical-data-and-maps-at-nypl/): [NYC Maps, Buildings, and Addresses: Using and combining historic data](https://www.meetup.com/historical-data-and-maps-at-nypl/events/236221289/) on February 1st, 2017.

 in this tutorial, we will combine two different crowdsourced datasets from the NYC Space/Time Directory to create a web interface makes historical addresses searchable and visible.